 Nowadays, some motherboards might not have an LED built onto them, and some only have lights that glow to indicate a particular problem.

-If your motherboard falls into either of these categories, you may not be able to rely on this step to help you judge whether or not your board is receiving power.
+If it falls into either of these categories, you may be unable to rely on this step to help judge whether your board is receiving power.

-Another common indicator on modern motherboards is a dual eight-segment display, whereby numbers and letters can be displayed in order to show error codes.
+Another common indicator on modern motherboards is a dual eight-segment display, whereby numbers and letters can be displayed to show error codes.

-These error codes will be referenced in the troubleshooting section of your motherboard’s manual as to what each code means.
+The troubleshooting section of your motherboard’s manual will reference these error codes as to what each means.

 5. Check the Fans Attached to Your Motherboard

-Another way to check that your motherboard is receiving power is by looking at any and all attached fans.
+Another way to check that your motherboard is receiving power is by looking at any attached fans.

 When the fans are attached to the PSU, they draw power directly from it.
-However, when they’re attached to the motherboard, they act as an intermediary between the fans and the PSU.
+However, when attached to the it, they act as an intermediary between the fans and the PSU.

-Any fans connected to your PC’s motherboard will spin when the motherboard receives power and is turned on.
+Any fans connected to your PC’s motherboard will spin when it receives power and is turned on.

-You may wonder why it’s even a common practice to have fans connected to the motherboard when it’s possible to connect them to the PSU directly.
+You may wonder why it’s even a common practice to connect fans to it when connecting them directly to the PSU is possible.

 There are several reasons for this: